Does Alcohol Stop Fat Burning: Truth & Healthy Advices 2023

 Now imagine ingesting 3 medium glasses of red wine in the night, that is a whopping 386.4 extra CALORIES!

-This is not too far-fetched, as the statistics in England alone show that 30% of men and 15% of women[4] drink much more than 14 units of alcohol per week, with a majority coming from the weekend.
+This is not too far-fetched, as the statistics in England alone show that 30% of men and 15% of women drink alcohol more than 14 units of alcohol per week, with a majority coming from the weekend.

 Most of us are glycogen/glucose adapted, therefore carbohydrate is our prime fuel source.